hafizsyaqif/jackbdu.github.io/_posts/2022-1-1-daily-sketches.md

 ## Scribbles

-Some of the first daily sketches I created were inspired by drawings created by [Minus E](/works/minus-e/), an robotic drawing system I built in 2017.
+Some of the first daily sketches I created were inspired by drawings created by [Minus E](/works/minus-e/), a robotic drawing system I built in 2017.
 Essentially, these sketches were a recreation of Minus E's drawing style, forming images with a single thread of scribble that clusters in different densities at different spots.
 No longer constrained by hardware and time limitations, what surprised me the most was how easily I could bring these sketches to life by animating them.

 ![Linear gradient formed by a grid of white scribbles of different densities on black background](/media{{ page.url }}20220102-linear-gradient.jpg) | ![Self-portrait formed by a grid of colorful scribbles of different densities on white background](/media{{ page.url }}20220105-cmyk-young-jackbdu.jpg) | ![An abstract portrait formed by a grid of white scribbles of different densities on black background](/media{{ page.url }}20220107-monochrome-slanted-curve-short-infinite-loop.gif)
 :----------: | :----------: | :----------:
 Sketch on January 2, 2022 | Sketch on January 5, 2022 | Sketch on January 7, 2022
 [ [View post on Instagram](https://www.instagram.com/p/CYOergphFY1/) ] | [ [View post on Instagram](https://www.instagram.com/p/CYWGTULBSrD/) ] | [ [View post on Instagram](https://www.instagram.com/p/CYaHPxBBCQu/) ]

 Near the end of the year, I revisited this idea by recreating a similar [digital painting style](/works/digital-self-portraits/) I experimented with in 2019.
+Again, I was pleasantly surprised by the ability to animate as well as the flexibility of experimenting with different ways to connect the scribbles.
 In the end, I turned it into a virtual mirror that constantly regenerates new images in real time based on the presence of a viewer.

 ![Linear gradient formed by a grid of black zigzag scribbles of different densities on white background](/media{{ page.url }}20221129-scribble-linear-graident.jpg) | ![Mona Lisa formed by a grid of colorful zigzag scribbles of different densities in different orientation on white background](/media{{ page.url }}20221205-scribble-filter-cmyk-mona-lisa.jpg) | ![A portrait formed by a grid of connected colorful scribbles of different densities on black background](/media{{ page.url }}20221213-symmetrical-long-scribble-filter-single-color-webcam-mirror-16x16-lifting-hair.gif)
 :----------: | :----------: | :----------: